A Single-Loop First-Order Algorithm for Linearly Constrained Bilevel Optimization: Related works

 Another commonly used approach for solving constrained BLO problems is based on penalty reformulation.
-For example, \cite{yao2024constrained} reformulated the original problem into a proximal Lagrangian value function and proposed a single-loop, first-order method to find the stationary points of the reformulated value function.
+For example, \cite{lu2024first} reformulated unconstrained and constrained BLO problems as structured minimax problems and introduced first-order methods with guarantees for finding $\epsilon$-KKT solutions. \cite{yao2024constrained} reformulated the original problem into a proximal Lagrangian value function and proposed a single-loop, first-order method to find the stationary points of the reformulated value function.
 However, their algorithm requires the implementation of the projection operator on $\Cc=\{x,y|h(x,y)\leq 0\}$ at each iteration, which can be potentially costly. \cite{yao2024overcoming} reformulated the original problem into a doubly regularized gap function and proposed a single-loop, first-order algorithm.
 Compared to \cite{yao2024constrained}, \cite{yao2024overcoming} did not need the projection operator to the coupled constraint set.
 However, both \cite{yao2024constrained} and \cite{yao2024overcoming} did not establish very clear relationships between the stationary points of their approximated problems and the original one.
 For example, \cite{yao2024overcoming} only provided an asymptotic relationship between the original problem and their reformulated one, i.e., as their penalty parameter approaches infinite, their reformulated problem is equivalent to the original one.
 Recently, \cite{tsaknakis2023implicit, jiang2024barrier} proposed algorithms based on barrier approximation approach for constrained BLO problems.
 However, their algorithms also require the computations for the Hessian matrix.

 \cite{kwon2023penalty} and \cite{jiang2024primal} considered the same reformulation as ours. \cite{kwon2023penalty} studied the case where the LL variables $y \in \Yc$ are independent of $x$ and characterized the conditions under which the values and derivatives of $\Phi$ and $\Phi_\delta$ can be $O(\delta)$-close for $y \in \Yc$ constraints.
 Compared with \cite{kwon2023penalty}, we prove similar results {under} coupled constraints $\Yc(x)=\{y\in \R^{d_y} | h(x,y)\leq 0\}$.
 Moreover, the algorithms in \cite{kwon2023penalty} require the implementation of the projection operator to $\Yc$ at each iteration, which can be costly. \cite{jiang2024primal} studied the coupled constraints $\Yc(x)=\{y\in \R^{d_y} | h(x,y)\leq 0\}$.
 While \cite{jiang2024primal} considered more general constraints than ours, however, it did not characterize the gap between the stationary point of the reformulated function $\Phi_\delta$ and the original hyper-objective $\Phi$.
 Our \Cref{thm: closeness of nabla Phi} provides further justifications for their reformulation in coupled constraints.
 Moreover, compared with the double- and triple-loop algorithms in \cite{kwon2023penalty}, we propose a single-loop algorithm SFLCB and prove an improvement in the convergence rate from $O(\epsilon^{-3}\log(\epsilon^{-1}))$ to $O(\epsilon^{-3})$.